sdbeng/starter-application/Readme.md

 # Single Page App Seed

-A very opinionated seed for creating Single Page Apps that uses NO framework at all.
+Single Page Apps that uses NO framework at all.
 Just a bunch of [component libs](#used-libraries).

 ## Why?